 The Spider was not sold in large numbers, but it gave NSU useful field experience with the new engine.
 That was fortunate because the rotary still had significant issues.
 To prevent cracking around the spark plug, the rotor housing was aluminum, which was chrome-plated for hardness.
 Because using durable materials like cast iron for the apex seals would score the chrome surface, NSU (like Toyo Kogyo) opted for carbon seals, which had a relatively short life.
-When the apex seals became too worn, the engine would lose power, requiring a complete teardown.
+When the apex seals became too worn, the engine would lose power, requiring a complete teardown to replace the seals.
 Oil consumption also remained high, although NSU tried to soften the blow by saying the engine’s oil use obviated the need for periodic changes; the manual recommended simply topping off the oil supply as needed.

 The Wankel Spider demonstrated that the rotary did work as an automotive engine, but the KKM 502’s practical lifespan was still short and its real-world behavior left much to be desired.
 For a moderately priced, low-volume sports car, such deficiencies might be excusable (reliability was not the strong suit of most contemporary sports cars, even ones with perfectly conventional engineering), but expectations were different in the executive class in which the Typ 80 was expected to compete.